 How is Blockstack different from Ethereum for building decentralized apps?

 You can think of Ethereum as a “heavy” blockchain that does everything for you.
-All the complexity is handled on-chain, computations are run there, and all scalability and security concerns need to be handled at the blockchain level.
-It amounts to a “mainframe” that runs all the applications in the ecosystem.
+All the complexity is handled on-chain, computations are run there, and all scalability and security concerns must be handled at the blockchain level.
+Ethereum amounts to a “mainframe” that runs all the applications in the ecosystem.

 Blockstack puts minimal logic into a blockchain and handles scalability outside of the blockchain by re-using existing internet infrastructure.
 Our architectural design mirrors how computing has developed; moving from mainframes to smaller networked entities.